1Franck/rbot/README.md

 If you plan to use the rbot webcli on a web server, don't forget to add authentication to your app configuration.
 For obvious security reasons, i don't recommend webcli if your app do low level things.
-Becarefull when using the webcli since all console data can be intercepted.
+Be careful when using the webcli since all console data can be intercepted.

 ```php
 'auth' => [